One of Us (Liam Gallagher song): Composition and lyrics

 The song features string instrumentation and gospel-influenced backing vocals.
 According to Liam himself, "One of Us" is a song about "family" as well as "friendship and a sense of belonging".
 The song's lyrics reminisce Gallagher's youth and details his broken relationship with someone close to him.
-While Gallagher hasn't confirmed this, its been heavily speculated by the media and fans that the person Liam is referring to in the lyrics is his brother Noel, given the two have had a troubled and fractured relationship, which was further amplified when Oasis broke up in 2009.
-The melody of the string instrumentation during the song's chorus is reminiscent of the Bee Gee's song More Than a Woman.
+While Gallagher hasn't confirmed this, it's been heavily speculated by the media and fans that the person Liam is referring to in the lyrics is his brother Noel, given the two have had a troubled and fractured relationship, which was further amplified when Oasis broke up in 2009.
+The melody of the string instrumentation during the song's chorus is reminiscent of the Bee Gee's song "More Than a Woman".
 The music video for the song features many references to Oasis and Noel, with the lyric "You said we'd live forever", referencing the Oasis song "Live Forever", further bolstering these rumours.
 The song also features Gallagher's son Gene playing bongos.

 Music video

 The music video was released on 28 August 2019, and directed by Anthony Byrne, with the concept written by Steven Knight, one of the directors and the creator of Peaky Blinders respectively.
 The black-and-white video features Gallagher walking through a field, past old childhood photos of him and his two brothers.
 Child actors portraying all three Gallagher brothers, Liam, Noel, and Paul also feature.
-The video also features Liam walking down and street and into a building with the date "28.08.09" written on the door, the day Oasis broke up.
+The video also features Liam walking down a street and into a building with the date "28.08.09" written on the door, the day Oasis broke up.
 The release date of the video was also 10 years to the day the band broke up.